sprestage/journey-octoblog/source/_posts/2014-05-11-how-my-journey-begins.markdown

 - passion
 - priorities
 ---
+2011 and 2012 (At the beginning of the journey)

 Hello old friends.
 Hello new friends.
 Hello colleagues.
 Hello young learners.
 Hello respected professionals.
 I am the GeekyMamaMare.
 Welcome to my blog.

 Please enjoy sharing my journey re-discovering my passion in technology and changing my career from software testing to software development.
 A wordy intro statement indeed, but very relevant to my journey as you will see in time.
 Let's start by looking at the dilemma I found myself in.